AustralianAntarcticDivision/ropenblog/antarctic.md

 -   participate in the [broader rOpenSci community](https://ropensci.org/community/).
 Follow on [Twitter](https://twitter.com/rOpenSci), read the [blog](https://ropensci.org/blog/), and check out the [ecosystem of R packages](https://ropensci.org/packages/).

+The primary contacts for this group are Ben Raymond, Sara Labrousse, Michael Sumner, and Jess Melbourne-Thomas.
+Contact us via antarctic@ropensci.org, or find us on Slack or Twitter.

 ------------------------------------------------------------------------

 ### Demo